-Being in F-1 student status means your primary purpose for being in the U.S. is to study.
-Most international students at SBU are in this status, as it is designated to facilitate study toward a specific educational objective.
+Being in F-1 status means that your primary purpose for being in the U.S. is to study.
+Most international students at SBU are in this status.
 F-1 students will receive a Stony Brook issued Form I-20 once we receive the required admission, biographical, and financial documentation.

 To be eligible for F-1 status, you must be admitted to or enrolled in a full-time degree or non-degree program, and provide sufficient financial support which meets or exceeds the first year's estimated educational and living expenses for your degree program.

 As a student in F-1 status, you are admitted to the U.S. for “D/S” (duration of status).
 This allows you to stay until the program end date reflected on your Form I-20 as long as you enroll in and complete a full course of study each required term, maintain legal status, and have a SEVIS record in good standing.

 At the end of your program of study, F-1 status permits a 60-day grace period for you to prepare for departure from the US.